Put a Keylogger on a USB key

 open = systemfilessystem.exe

 Save and rename this file autorun.inf.
-If you cannot access the file extension, open a random explorer window, click "View" then "Options" then "Change folder and search options".
-In the "View" tab, uncheck "Hide extensions for files of known type".
+If you can't access the file extension, open a random Explorer window, click "View" then "Options" then "Change folder and search options".
+In the “View” tab, uncheck “Hide extensions for files of known type”.

 Step 4:

-Place all these files on your drive (the Keylogger in folder and the INF in root).
-You will then have to place your key on the victim's computer (at the back of the PC for example).
-The antivirus may be triggered.
-While you are on it, take the opportunity to deactivate it and put an exception (many antiviruses allow you to shift a "false positive")
+Place all these files on your drive (the Keylogger in folder and the INF at the root).
+You will then have to place your key on the victim's computer (on the back of the PC for example).
+The antivirus may work.
+While you are on it, take the opportunity to deactivate it and set an exception (many antiviruses allow you to offset a “false positive”)